samuelpgroth/VoxPhoton/README.md

 The only example script currently available is example_Bragg_1500nm_to_1600nm.m This generates the transmission spectrum through a Bragg grating.

+# To do:
+1. Scripts to generate preconditioning results from paper [3], for straight waveguide, Bragg grating, disk resonator (frequency-domain simulations)

+2. Broadband disk and ring resonator simulations

+3. Directional coupler

+4. Y-branch splitter

 There are currently three publications associated with this work:

 [1] Tambova, A., Groth, S. P., White, J. K., & Polimeridis, A. G. (2018).